Docs Menu

 For write transactions performed on different threads or in different processes, the SDK calls the block when the realm is (auto)refreshed to a version including the changes.
 For local writes, the SDK calls the block at some point in the future after the write transaction is committed.

-Like non-actor-confined notifications, you can only observe objects or collections managed by a realm.
+Like other Realm notifications, you can only observe objects or collections managed by a realm.
 You must retain the returned token for as long as you want to watch for updates.

-If you need to manually advance the state of an observed realm on the main thread or an actor-isolated realm, call await realm.asyncRefresh().
+If you need to manually advance the state of an observed realm on the main thread or on another actor, call await realm.asyncRefresh().
 This updates the realm and outstanding objects managed by the Realm to point to the most recent data and deliver any applicable notifications.

 The SDK calls a collection notification block after each write transaction which: